dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Darkrai is the best Dark-type in the game, and will likely keep that title forever.
 It's found only in 5✰ Raids, and is classified as a Mythical Pokemon, meaning that it's unable to be traded.
 Pummeling it with a lobby of other Trainers, all using their best Fighting-types, is gonna be your only means of catching it.
-But it will be well worth it, as it's one of the most valuable Raid Bosses in the game, and serves as both the top Dark-type attacker as well as the top Ghost-type attacker, despite not being Ghost-type itself.
-More info on that [here.](#darkrai---thats-no-ghost){:.heading.flip-title}
+But it will be well worth it, as it's one of the most valuable Raid Bosses in the game, and serves as both the top Dark-type attacker as well as the top [Ghost-type attacker](#darkrai---thats-no-ghost), despite not being Ghost-type itself.
-{:.read-more}

 ### Weavile & Honchkrow - Dark Sinnoh Evolutions
 ![Weavile](https://img.pokemondb.net/sprites/home/normal/weavile.png)![Honchkrow](https://img.pokemondb.net/sprites/home/normal/honchkrow.png)